GWFrank/NASA-2021/HW0/HW0-AnswerSheet.md

 Since it's a auto shutdown, it's probably a script that runs at login or startup and schedules a shutdown.
 First, I run `cat /run/systemd/shutdown/scheduled` to see if any shutdowns are scheduled, and there is one.
 Then I run `shutdown -c` to cancel it to fix the problem for now.

 Now, I want to find where the script or command is at.
 I check `~/.profile`,  `/etc/profile`, files under `/etc/profile.d` but nothing strange was there.
 Then I run `bash` and run `cat /run/systemd/shutdown/scheduled` in the newly started bash.
 A scheduled shutdown appears, so that means the command is in `~/.bashrc`.
-Finally run `vim ~/.bashrc`, `/ shutdown`, remove the line.
+Finally run `vim ~/.bashrc`, `/shutdown`, remove the line, save and exit.